Predicting Race and Ethnicity From the Sequence of Characters in a Name

 \doublespace

 How often are people of different races and ethnicities covered in the news?
-How often do African Americans contribute to political campaigns?
-To answer these questions and questions like these, we often need a way to infer race and ethnicity from names.
-Given the number of important questions at stake, numerous scholars have worked on inferring race from names.
-However, a bulk of the attention hitherto has been devoted to exploiting information in the last names list provided by the Census Bureau \citep[see, e.g.,][]{fiscella2006use, imai2016improving}.
-These efforts suffer from one major handicap---lack of first names.
+What percentage of campaign contributions come from African Americans?
+Are there racial gaps in healthcare delivery?
+Do minorities face discrimination in borrowing?
+To answer such questions, we often need a way to infer race and ethnicity from names.
+Given the important questions at stake, several researchers have worked on methods to infer race from names \citep[see, e.g.,][]{ambekar2009name, fiscella2006use, imai2016improving, rosenman2022race}.
+We contribute to this substantial literature.

-Lots of important data like the campaign donation records, voter registration records, etc., carry both the first and the last name of a person.
-And we could exploit the information in the first name to make better predictions about the person's race and ethnicity.
-The information in the first name is especially vital for African Americans, whose last names are hard to distinguish from non-Hispanic whites, and whose first names tend to distinctive \citep{bertrand2004emily}.